pfisters/StereoCalibrationData/README.md

 ``` python
 python ./create_synth_data_set.py
 ```
 You can specify the flags either via command line or change them in the beginning of the file.
 Make sure to specify the factory settings file.
-The default file can be easily replaced by any factory settings file from a use case in `pfisters/StereoCameraParameterTracker`
+The default file can be easily replaced by any factory settings file from a use case in `pfisters/StereoCameraParameterTracker`.
+The resulting data set is stored in the folder `.\synth_data_sets`.

 3. Generate logs with `pfisters/StereoCameraParameterTracker`.
 They will be generated in the use case directories in the folder `Logs`
 4. Analyse the logs